servo/project/governance/CHARTER.md

-# Technical Charter (the "Charter") for Servo Project a Series of LF Europe
+# Technical Charter (the "Charter") for Servo Project

 *Adopted June 15, 2023*